On fundamental Fourier coefficients of Siegel modular forms: Part B: The analytic part

-Now we again invoke the fact that $k(\rho) - \frac{n}{2} \ge 3/2$, so that $\kappa = k' - (n-1)/2 \ge k(\rho) - \frac{n-1}{2} \ge 5/2$ to be able to use the results of section~\ref{anaB}.
-See \rmkref{wts} for more on this restriction.
 Then we pass on to the realm of elliptic modular forms by using \propref{parta}, by getting hold of a primitive theta component $h_\mu$ of $\varphi^{(r)}_T$ of weight $\kappa$.
-In fact we work with it is close relative $H_\mu$ (cf. \eqref{Hmu}) and then use \thmref{partb-c} and \thmref{partb-nc} to get suitable nonvanishing properties of their Fourier coefficients.
-This finishes the proof of \thmref{mainthm} as we can demonstrate (via \propref{parta}) the requisite nonvanishing properties of the Fourier coefficients of $F$.
+In fact we work with its close relative $H_\mu$ (cf. \eqref{Hmu}) and then use \thmref{partb-c} and \thmref{partb-m} to get suitable nonvanishing properties of its Fourier coefficients.
+In the vector-valued setting that we are in, let us point out that even when we start with a \textsl{non-cuspidal} form $F$, it is not clear to us how ensure that the scalar-valued $\varphi^{(r)}_T$ is also non-cuspidal.
+This is highly probable, but we cannot prove it.
+One can prove this however if we start from a non-cuspidal scalar-valued modular form, see below.
+Therefore the first lower bound in \thmref{mainthm} is actually the infimum of the lower bounds appearing in \thmref{partb-m}.

-Here we remind the reader that since we cannot, at the time of writing the paper, control whether the $H_\mu$ as above be cuspidal or not if we start from a non-cuspidal Siegel modular form; we have to settle with the worse possible scenario, and that explains the lower bound $X^{1-\epsilon}$ in \thmref{mainthm} as opposed to the desired (and perhaps expected) lower bound $X$ (up to constants); which we could have got in case $H_\mu$ were non-cuspidal, from \thmref{partb-nc}.
-Let us note also that we had to work out the \textsl{non-cuspidal} case treated in subsection~\ref{ell-ncusp} because $H_\mu$ may actually be non-cuspidal, and we have to ensure that in such a case no worse bound than $X^{1-\epsilon}$ may occur. \QEDB
+Thus we can demonstrate (via \propref{parta}) the requisite nonvanishing properties of the Fourier coefficients of $F$.
+This finishes the proof of the first two lower bounds of $\# \mk S_F(X)$ in \thmref{mainthm}.

+To demonstrate the proof of the last lower bound in \thmref{mainthm}, we start with a {\bf \textsl{scalar-valued}} $F \neq 0$.
+We then consider $G:= \Phi(F) \in M^{n-1}_k$, where $\Phi$ is the Siegel's $\Phi$-operator (see \eqref{phiop}).
+Now the first lower bound in \thmref{mainthm} gives us at least one $M \in \Lambda^+_{n-1}$ such that $d_M$ is odd, square-free and,

+If the Fourier Jacobi coefficients of $F$ are denoted by $\varphi_T$ ($T \in \Lambda_{n-1}$), then \eqref{phincusp} clearly implies that $\varphi_M \neq 0$ and that $\varphi_M$ is non-cuspidal.
+Therefore by \lemref{jncusp} and \propref{primh}, $\varphi_M$ has a non-zero \textsl{non-cuspidal} primitive theta component $h_\mu$.
+From this point on the demonstration proceeds exactly as described in the first part of this proof.
+We apply \thmref{partb-m} here.
+The restriction on the weight comes from \lemref{jncusp}. \QEDB

-\begin{rmk}[Condition on weights] Let us remark here that the condition on the weight, namely $ k(\rho) - \frac{n}{2} \ge 3/2$ in \thmref{mainthm} is technical, and is used at many places in section~\ref{anaB}.
+\begin{rmk}[Condition on weights] Let us remark here that the condition on the weight, namely $ k(\rho) - \frac{n}{2} \ge \varrho(n)$ in \thmref{mainthm} is technical, and is used at many places in section~\ref{anaB}.
 Let us put $\ell:= k(\rho) -\frac{n-1}{2}$.
-In particular, the lower bound of $\ell$ is used in section~\ref{anaB} in order to invoke the results from \cite{BD1} (for $n$ odd, here the bound (for the integer) $\ell \ge 1$ or in some case $\ell \ge 2$ is enough, see next paragraph) and from \cite{yli}, \cite{saha} (for $n$ even, here the bound (for the half-integer) $\ell \ge 5/2$ is needed).
-In either case, this bound implies that $F$ is not singular.
+When $n$ is odd, so that $\ell$ is an integer, the bound $\ell \ge 2$ is enough.
+When $n$ is even, so that $\ell$ is a half-integer, the bound $\ell \ge 5/2$ is needed in order to invoke results from \cite{saha}.